google-aai/sc17/cats/DATAFLOW_TUTORIAL.md

 The output of reading this source is a collection of dictionary elements, where each row read from the query is converted to a dictionary, with each key corresponding to a column name, and each value corresponding to the value in that column.
-A row from the BigQuery source would look something like this:
+A row from the bigquery source would look something like this:

 ```
 {